 Pour dough onto a floured surface, kneading into a circle.
 Roll dough into a thin layer (about 1/8″ thickness).
 Cut into bite sized pieces.

 Drop dough into boiling broth, a few at a time, stirring to make sure they are covered in broth.
 Cook about 20 minutes or until dumplings are cooked through.
-Lower heat to low, add chicken and stir in milk and fresh ground pepper.
+Lower heat to low, add chicken and stir in milk, cream and fresh ground pepper.
 Cook for 20 minutes, stirring occasionally.
 Turn off the heat and cover.
 Allow to rest 30 minutes.